t3n/helm-charts/README.md

 ## Project Status

+As of [PR #75](https://github.com/t3n/helm-charts/pull/75) we dropped support for Helm v2 and switched to Helm Chart apiVersion v2.
+We also switched labels to [Recommended Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/).
+A detailed introduction on how to migrate without downtime can be found [here](LABEL.md)

 This project is still under active development, so you might run into [issues](https://github.com/t3n/helm-charts/issues).
 If you do, please don't be shy about letting us know, or better yet, contribute a fix or feature.
 We will also add more charts over time, so keep an eye on this repository.